 Acer produces more high-end Chromebooks than other manufacturers, like the Acer Chromebook Plus Spin 714 (2024) and the Acer Chromebook Plus 516 GE (2024).

-Although Acer produces some high-end models, their design tends to be more bland than other premium models on the market.
+Although Acer produces some high-end models, its designs tend to be more bland than other premium models on the market.
 Build quality can also be a hit or miss, depending on the model.

 While Acer announces multiple configuration options, many models are hard to find, even months after the release.